Health & Our Guarantee

 PUPPY HEALTH WARRANTY

 We do everything within our power to breed a healthy litter of labradoodle puppies.
 We guarantee that your puppy will be in good health at the time of purchase and delivery.
 We will keep him/her until 8-9 weeks of age and provide veterinary exams and the first set of vaccinations.
 Within 3 days of receiving your puppy, please acquaint him/her with your own family veterinarian.
 If your puppy has any health issues at this time, you may request a refund or replacement puppy.
 We also provide a two year health warranty for any hereditary disorders such as hip dysplasia, elbow dysplasia, PRA, and vWD.
-We do not cover tooth issues, EXCEPT if a puppy has a base narrow canine ADULT tooth that is poking into their soft palate, we will cover up to $500 for that tooth to be filed and capped during a spay/neuter/sterilization procedure.
+We do not cover tooth issues, EXCEPT if a puppy has a base narrow canine ADULT tooth that is poking into their soft palate, we will cover up to $500 for that tooth to be pulled or filed and capped during a spay/neuter/sterilization procedure.